 - Marketing and communications

-- Four times year detailed KPIs are produced.
+- Four times a year detailed KPIs are produced.
 The KPIs are presented to LGBs and the aggregated KPIs are presented to the Trust Board.
 Schools use the KPIs to drill down to identify in-year priorities for improvement and help decide what is most important right now and who must do what at school level.
 The central team use the KPIs to identify where central resources and leadership capacity needs to be deployed and to analyse the impact of the School Improvement Teams.

 - Each September at the start of semester one, Headteachers write an evaluation of the school’s effectiveness via the School Evaluation Form (SEF).
 The SEF will have two appendices, the annual KPI chart and a PRAG of the different areas of school life to ensure the school improvement priorities are identified and acted on.
 At the start of semester two, Headteachers update the SEF.
 This is shared with Governors at the next LGB meeting.